jaasaria/nsvue.Components/README.md

 ## NS Components
-I created this app to help new learners on how to apply components, plugins and common used of properties that may use in real world application.
+I created this app to help new learners on how to apply components, plugins and common used of properties/events that may use in real world application.

 If happen you 💖 my project please dont forget to give me a ⭐.
 Show your love and give me more motivation to create more open source project using Nativescript. 👍